ucl-bug/petra-to-ct/README.md

 ## MR protocol

 The conversion is derived from a pair-wise mapping between Siemens PETRA images and low-dose CT images.
 Thus, the PETRA images must always be acquired using the same sequence parameters.
-The scan parameters are available for download from the open-win platform.
+The scan parameters and Siemens EXAR file are stored in the `scanfiles` folder.
 Some key parameters are given below.

 General setup: